trilitech/tezos-developer-docs/docs/smart-contracts/languages/smartpy.md

 We are getting to the end of our smart contract.
 Run it one last time and explore the result.
 Don't hesitate to read the test scenario, to make sure your smart contract is working correctly.
 You can, of course, modify the scenarios or create new ones.

 Check out the final Michelson code generated by SmartPy for this smart contract.
-Note that you can use this _Michelson_ code to create additional tests with _PyTezos_ as described in the [LIGO Module](/ligo/unit-testing).
+Note that you can use this _Michelson_ code to create additional tests with PyTezos as described in [Unit Testing](https://opentezos.com/ligo/unit-testing/) on OpenTezos.

 ## Conclusion